 The Loop Images setting allows you to loop from the last image in the gallery, back to the first.
 If you do not want this to happen, then click on Disabled.

 Finally, as you can see in the above gallery, the navigation includes items of text.
-You can change these to suit your preferences or language.
+You can change these in the global settings, under the Language tab.